vic-ma/howtodismantle.github.io/_posts/2024-01-12-Dismantle-Hubspot-API-Create-an-interactive-form-to-submit-contact-data-directly-to-Hubspot-by-using-REST-API.md

     url: /assets/2024-01-12/HubspotContactGenerator.pbmx
 ---

-Over the last years Hubspot has become one of the top tools for marketing automation and sales.
-A typical usage would be to put all kinds of contacts into Hubspot that are gathered by the company through different ways.
-This article shows how to build a self service form to submit contact data to Hubspot.
-Let's assume an ice cream company is using this self service terminal next to an ice cream stand to ask their customers for their favorite flaviour.
+Over the past few years, HubSpot has become one of the top tools for marketing automation and sales.
+A typical use case would be to put all kinds of contacts into HubSpot that are gathered by the company through different ways.

+This article shows how to build a self-service form to submit contact data to HubSpot.

+Let's assume an ice cream company is using this self-service terminal next to an ice cream stand to ask their customers for their favorite flavor.
 The customer can also enter a lucky draw to win prices.
-Of course the comapny wants to have this data in Hubspot as fast as possible to check back with the customer and send them newsletter and other sales material.
+Of course, the company wants to have this data in HubSpot as fast as possible, to check back with the customer and send them their newsletter and other sales material.

-The example in this article shows how to build a JSon string and submit it to a real world API.
+The example in this article shows how to build a JSON string and submit it to a real world API.

 ## The API

-The Hubspot API is not too complicated to use and is based on typical REST webservices.
-The endpoint we're using in our case is https://api.hubapi.com/crm/v3/objects/contacts.
-To understand the API better, we can look up all details in the [API dev guide](https://developers.hubspot.com/docs/api/crm/contacts).
+The HubSpot API is not too complicated to use and is based on typical REST web services.
+The endpoint we use is `https://api.hubapi.com/crm/v3/objects/contacts`.
+To better understand the API, you can read the [HubSpot API dev guide](https://developers.hubspot.com/docs/api/crm/contacts).

-As we want to create a contact in Hubspot, we need to submit a JSon string in the body of the HTTP call.
-Here is a very simple example of how the JSon must look like in order by understood be the Hubspot server.
-We provide the name, emailaddress and a Hubspot custom field called favourite_ice_cream which contains the flavour the customer has chosen in the form.
+As we want to create a contact in HubSpot, we need to submit a JSon string in the body of the HTTP call.
+Here is a very simple example of how the JSon must look like in order by understood be the HubSpot server.
+We provide the name, emailaddress and a HubSpot custom field called favourite_ice_cream which contains the flavour the customer has chosen in the form.

 {% highlight json %}
 {